Test coverage parameters

 ## Java/Kotlin/Scala/JVM <a href="#javakotlinscalajvm" id="javakotlinscalajvm"></a>

-See [java-test-coverage](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/test-coverage/java-test-coverage "mention") for examples and details.
+See [Java test coverage](/sonarqube-cloud/analyzing-source-code/test-coverage/java-test-coverage.md) for examples and details.

 **sonar.coverage.jacoco.xmlReportPaths**